b3z/bluebub/README.md

 ### What can I do with it?

-Create nice chatbubbles is all colors and styles.
+Create nice chatbubbles with terrific colors and styles.
 ![example picture](https://github.com/zeppelsoftware/bluebub/blob/master/bubble_example/bubble_example.png "chat example picture")

 ### How to use